Adolescent substance abuse

 If the problem is mild, or has just begun, talk to your child to reinforce the danger of these behavior, let them know it’s unacceptable, and set consequences.
 If the problem is severe or ongoing, consult your child’s doctor for referrals to counselors and other professionals who can help.

-How can Adolescent Substance Abuse be prevented?
+How can adolescent substance abuse be prevented?

 Prevention is our most important weapon against adolescent substance abuse.
+Talk to your kids about substance abuse.

 • Questions to ask about your child’s views and experiences regarding alcohol and drugs